Non-Hermitian quantum mechanics approach for extracting and emulating continuum physics based on bound-state-like calculations: Detailed description: RBM-based emulations

 with $\alpha$ (and later $\beta$) indexing the training points.
 At each training point,

 With the RBM trial solutions, the functional turns into

 Note when $\so$, $\soadj$, or $M$ is without $\alpha.\beta$ indices, they are evaluated at the general emulation point.
-To find the stationary points, we look for the solutions such that the first derivatives of $\mathcal{F}$ with respect to $c$ and $\tilde{c}$ are zero.
-We then have a small-dimensional linear equation system:
+To find the stationary points, I look for the solutions such that the first derivatives of $\mathcal{F}$ with respect to $c$ and $\tilde{c}$ are zero.
+One then obtains a low-dimensional linear equation system:

-The upper right corner of the matrix on the left side uses transpose, $^T$, not complex conjugate, due to our definition of $\adj{c}$ in Eq.~\eqref{eq:trial}.
-The block matrix,
+The upper right corner of the matrix on the left side uses transpose, $^T$, not complex conjugate, due to my definition of $\adj{c}$ in Eq.~\eqref{eq:trial}.
+The block matrix has its matrix elements defined as